dsoto/GHTC-2014/paper/paper.md

 with LED lighting and battery storage.
 This framework is applicable regardless of the technology.

+## Initial cost

+The cost of the device is the most parts of a financial decision for most customers.
+For the devices available, price varies depending on the amount of energy available, the features of the device, and the quality of the product.
+Prices can range from as little as 10 USD for a small solar lantern to hundreds of USD for a photovoltaic solar home system with battery storage.
+To evaluate if a product is affordable, a consumer will compare this purchase price against their current energy expenditures and overall income levels.

 ## Energy expenditures

 To determine the amount of available capital in a household for a clean energy purchase, we start by measuring the amount currently spent on energy that could be avoided by the device.
+Energy expenditures can take several monetary forms such as kerosene, candles, batteries, and phone charging as well as time lost in travel or adverse health effects.

+There is some data on energy related expenditures related to electricity from the Millennium Villages project.
 Data from the Millennium Villages project measures fuel expenses per household in several Sub-Saharan villages.
 [[@MVPEnergy]()]